CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 `10 * 3;` the computer will evaluate this expression
 `10 / 3;` the computer will evaluate this expression

-Once the computer has evaluated these values the execution of the program is finished.
-However, we’re left with a problem.
-With the REPL, an expression is inputted by the user and the computer evaluates this and then immediately prints the result.
+Once the computer evaluates these expressions the execution of the program is complete.
+But, we’re left with a problem.
+With the REPL, the user inputs an expression, the computer evaluates it and then prints the result.
 It then loops back and prompts the user for another input.
-However, in the new example, the computer will go through and execute each line sequentially till it's finished.
+But now the computer will go and execute each line sequentially until completion.

 So this new problem can be expressed as a question: